-The Official Statement is submitted only in connection with the sale of the Notes by the County and may not be reproduced or used in whole or in part for any other purpose.
+The Official Statement is submitted only in connection with the sale of the Obligations by the County and may not be reproduced or used in whole or in part for any other purpose.

-The execution and delivery of this Off Treasurer on behalf of the County. ficial Statement have been duly authorized by the County Treasurer on behalf of the county.
-COUNTY OF NASSAU, NEW YORK By: /s/ Beaumont A. Jefferson County Treasurer December 10, 2015
+The execution and delivery of this Official Statement have been duly authorized by the County Treasurer on behalf of the County.